the-turing-way/the-turing-way/book/website/collaborating_github/reviewing-contributions.md

 **_NOTE_**: It does not show "how to" guides to these tasks and gives an introductory knowledge about what are the major responsibilities of a maintainer and how these responsibilities should ideally be carried out.

 ## How this will help you/ why this is useful
-> The maintenance and review work is important for the people who are interested in maintaining the-turing-way GitHub repository and can review contributions.
+The maintenance and review work is important for the people who are interested in maintaining _The Turing Way_ GitHub repository and can review contributions.
 >The Git workflow is difficult to understand, especially when collaborating with a group of contributors for a project.
 Hence, it is very important that the reviews to all these contributions are properly done.

 ## Reviewing and Maintainance- What is it?